discordjs/guide/guide/event-handling/README.md

 client.login(token);
 ```

-Currently, the event listeners are placed in the `index.js` file.
-The `ready` event emits once when the `Client` becomes ready for use and the `message` event emits whenever a message is received.
-Moving the event listener code into individual files is simple and we'll be taking a similar approach to the [command handler](/command-handling/).
+Currently, the event listeners are in the `index.js` file.
+The `ready` event emits once when the `Client` becomes ready for use, and the `message` event emits whenever a message is received.
+Moving the event listener code into individual files is simple, and we'll be taking a similar approach to the [command handler](/command-handling/).

 ## Individual event files